Abhinav-Peddemoni/Executive-Management-Consumer-Goods-SQL/README.md

 1. Check ‘ad-hoc-requests.pdf’ - there are 10 ad hoc requests for which the business needs insights.
 2. You need to run a SQL query to answer these requests.
-3. The target audience of this dashboard is top-level management - hence you need to create a presentation to show the insights.
+3. The target audience is top-level management.